kkennis/hufter/usage.md

 First time:

+1. Clone this repo
+2. Navigate to branch `mongo-add-tickers`
-1. Required dependencies: Node.js, MongoDB, nodemon
+3. Required dependencies: Node.js, MongoDB, npm, nodemon
-2. Navigate to root directory of hufter and run `npm install`
+4. Navigate to root directory of hufter and run `npm install`

 To run: